Conquer Run raises $132,285 for Four Diamonds

-The Conquer Run, a competitive 5K run and fun walk through Hersheypark, raised more than $132,285 for Four Diamonds at Penn State Children’s Hospital and the fight against childhood cancer.
+The Conquer Run, a competitive 5K run and fun walk through Hersheypark, raised more than $132,285 for Four Diamonds at Penn State Health Children’s Hospital and the fight against childhood cancer.
 The event, which was held September 23 and drew more than 1,200 participants, was supported by presenting sponsor uFinancial.

 In the U.S., more children die from cancer than any other disease – more than asthma, cystic fibrosis, diabetes and pediatric AIDS combined.
 Treatment outcomes for children with cancer have made tremendous improvements over the past 50 years, but the reality is one in five children with cancer will still die of their disease within five years.
 Four Diamonds is working to save all children from this life-changing diagnosis.